-- (5) Regular and ad hoc credit limits shall be reviewed / regularised not later than three months from the due date / date of ad hoc sanction. - (6) In case of constraints such as non-availability of financial statements and other data from the borrowers, a branch of the bank should furnish evidence to show that renewal/ review of credit limits is already on and would be completed soon. - (7) Notwithstanding sub-paragraph (6), delay beyond six months is not considered desirable as a general discipline. - (8) Stock audit at annual intervals by external agencies appointed as per the guidelines approved by the Board shall be mandatory in cases of NPAs with balance of ₹5 crore and above in order to enhance the reliability on stock valuation and bring down divergence arising out of difference in assessment of the value of security. - (9) Collaterals such as immovable properties charged in favour of the bank shall be valued once in three years by valuers appointed as per the guidelines approved by the Board of Directors. - (10) A bank shall seek explanation from advocates who wrongly certify as to clear legal titles in respect of assets or valuers who overstate the security value, by negligence or connivance, and if no reply / satisfactory clarification is received from them within one month, they may report their names to IBA.
-The IBA may circulate the names of such advocates / valuers among its members for consideration before availing of their services in future.
-The IBA would create a central registry for this purpose. - (11) A bank shall implement the following instructions to increasing awareness among the borrowers: - (i) place consumer education literature on its website, explaining with examples, the concepts of date of overdue, special mention account and non-performing asset classification and upgradation, with specific reference to day-end process; - (ii) consider displaying such consumer education literature in its branches by means of posters and / or other appropriate media;
+16. Regular and ad hoc credit limits shall be reviewed / regularised not later than three months from the due date / date of ad hoc sanction.
+17. In case of constraints such as non-availability of financial statements and other data from the borrowers, the bank should furnish evidence to show that renewal/ review of credit limits is already on and would be completed soon.
+18. A bank shall strictly adhere to the Board approved policy on methodology and periodicity for review / renewal of credit facilities within the overall regulatory guidelines.
+19. A bank shall avoid frequent and repeated ad-hoc / short review / renewal of credit facilities without justifiable reasons.
+20. A bank shall capture all the data relating to regular as well as ad-hoc / short review / renewal of credit facilities in its core banking systems / management information systems and make the same available for scrutiny as and when required by any audit or inspection by Auditors / the Reserve Bank.
+Further, the processes governing review / renewal of credit facilities should be brought under the scope of concurrent / internal audit / internal control mechanism of the bank.
+21. Notwithstanding paragraph 17, delay beyond six months is not considered desirable as a general discipline.
+22. Stock audit at annual intervals by external agencies appointed as per the guidelines approved by the Board shall be mandatory in cases of NPAs with balance of ₹5 crore and above in order to enhance the reliability on stock valuation and bring down divergence arising out of difference in assessment of the value of security.
+23. In cases of NPAs with balance of ₹5 crore and above, collateral such as immovable properties charged in favour of the bank shall be valued once in three years by valuers appointed as per the guidelines approved by the Board of Directors.
+24. A bank shall seek explanation from advocates who wrongly certify as to clear legal titles in respect of assets or valuers who overstate the security value, by negligence or connivance, and if no reply / satisfactory clarification is received from them within one month, they may report their names to IBA.
+IBA may circulate the names of such advocates / valuers among its members for consideration before availing of their services in future.
+IBA would create a central registry for this purpose.

+25. A bank shall implement the following instructions to increase awareness among the borrowers:

-(iii) ensure that front-line officers educate borrowers about all these concepts, with respect to loans availed by them, at the time of sanction / disbursal / renewal of loans.
+- (1) place consumer education literature on its website, explaining with examples, the concepts of date of overdue, special mention account and non-performing asset classification and upgradation, with specific reference to day-end process; - (2) consider displaying such consumer education literature in its branches by means of posters and / or other appropriate media; - (3) ensure that front-line officers educate borrowers about all these concepts, with respect to loans availed by them, at the time of sanction / disbursal / renewal of loans.

-6. Disclosure Requirements
+C. Disclosure Requirements

-A bank shall make suitable disclosures in its Notes to Accounts as per the requirements contained in the Reserve Bank of India (Commercial Banks - Financial Statements: Presentation and Disclosures) Directions, 2025.
+26. A bank shall make suitable disclosures in its Notes to Accounts as per the requirements contained in the [Reserve Bank of India \(Commercial Banks - Financial Statements: Presentation and Disclosures\) Directions, 2025](#).